 Understanding Your Honda Odyssey Maintenance Schedule

-What you need to be aware of before you embark on your maintenance journey is that the recommended services that correspond with a mileage should be repeated every time you add that mileage to your car.
-For example, what’s performed during your 15,000-mile service interval should be repeated at 30,000 miles.
+What you need to be aware of before you embark on your maintenance journey is that the recommended services that correspond with a mileage marker should be repeated every time you add that mileage to your car.
+As an example, what’s performed during your 15,000-mile service interval should be repeated at 30,000 miles.

 Now that you understand how we’ve organized the service intervals, you’re ready for your Honda Odyssey maintenance schedule.

 - 7,500 Miles: For your first service interval, you’ll need an oil change, your oil filter replaced, and your tires checked.
 This will help keep your engine and tires performing at their safest and most efficient.
 Your battery, brakes, and fluid levels should also be checked.
 Make sure you repeat these services every 7,500 miles driven.

 - 15,000 Miles: At this particular service interval you’ll need to have tires rotated, and your CV boots, steering rack/gearbox, and calipers inspected.
 Having the tires rotated will keep them from wearing unevenly, which helps them last longer.
 Also at this point you’ll need to have your pollen/cabin filter replaced.

 - 30,000 Miles: When you reach 30,000 miles, you’ll need to have your driveshaft boots, suspension, brake pads/discs, and fluid lines inspected for wear, tear, or leaks.
 You also need your fuel lines/connections and exhaust system checked.